China-Digital-Times-CDT/wepreserve/vault/howto.md

 ## Replay the Sites

-Download the artifact file,normall in the format of .wacz, then put into a local folder(Alert: the file could be a huge one up to xx GB).
+Download the artifact file,normal in the format of .wacz, then put into a local folder(Alert: the file could be a huge one up to xx GB).

-Once it downloaded, you can use the following link to replay the sites: https://replayweb.page/
+Once it downloaded, you can use the following link to replay the sites: https://replayweb.page/.
+E.g.